October 2019 Ethiopian clashes

 Map of the Regions of Ethiopia; each is based on ethnicity and language, rather than physical geography or history.

-A October 2019 Ethiopian clashes was a civil unrest that broke out in Addis Ababa, on 23 October 2019 and swiftly spread to entire Oromia Region after activist and Director of Oromia Media Network, Jawar Mohammed reported on his Facebook page around midnight, on Tuesday.
+The October 2019 Ethiopian clashes were a civil unrest that broke out in Addis Ababa, on 23 October 2019 and swiftly spread to entire Oromia Region after activist and Director of Oromia Media Network, Jawar Mohammed reported on his Facebook page around midnight, on Tuesday.
 In his post, Jawar has said that his house was surrounded by police officers and that they tried to withdraw his security guards from their posts.
 His VIP security detail was assigned to him by the government once he arrived from the US.
 According to official reports, 86 people were killed, 76 were killed by Communal violence, while 10 were security forces of Ethiopia.

 Background

 In October 2019, Ethiopian activist and media owner Jawar Mohammed claimed that members of the police had attempted to force his security detail to vacate the grounds of his home in Addis Ababa in order to detain him the night of 23 October, intimating that they had done so at the behest of Prime Minister Abiy Ahmed.
 The previous day, Abiy had given a speech in Parliament in which he had accused "media owners who don't have Ethiopian passports" of "playing it both ways", a thinly veiled reference to Jawar, adding that "if this is going to undermine the peace and existence of Ethiopia... we will take measures."